blinkmobile/conference_xml_generator/README.md

 Follow instructions appropriate to your system

 ### Windows ###
-1. Re-evaluate your choices in life
-2. Install Linux OR Install Vagrant and configure an appropriate environment
+1. Install Linux OR Install Vagrant and configure an appropriate environment
-3. Follow OSX instructions
+2. Follow OSX instructions

 ### OSX ###
 1. Ensure your system has ruby + rubygems + bundler installed